posabsolute/inker/readme.md

 },
 ```

 ## Special thanks

 Thanks to Litmus for providing free email client testing for this project.

 ## Contributions

-I am always happy to accept contributions, but please follow ITCSS guidelines & please test your new components of bug fices in most used email clients.
+I am always happy to accept contributions, i"m currently looking for more components & example, but please follow ITCSS guidelines & please test your new components in the most used email clients.

 ## Licence